- Exhibits & Animals

 Candidates must have an undergraduate degree in a relevant field, experience working with children in an educational setting, and a passion for nature.
 Strong public speaking, writing and organizational skills required.
 Desired qualifications include: Spanish language skills, knowledge of marine biology and local flora and fauna, boating experience, a master’s degree, and a current driver’s license with a clean driving record.
 This is a part-time position.
 Candidates must be available at least three regular weekdays per week and two additional weekend days per month.

-The Maritime Aquarium at Norwalk has part-time openings for our Super Mascot (Sharky).
+The Maritime Aquarium has part-time openings for our Super Cool Mascot Sharky!

 As Sharky, you must be able to attract attention through body expressions (only) while in costume.
 You must also perform duties as an assistant to Sharky – guiding him/her through the Aquarium and assisting in crowd control.